Neoony/No-Commander-Extend-Vote/README.md

 Commands:
 "nc_addvotetime" "def.
 20" </br>
-"How much to add to the current detected value of commander vote time, when extending vote time." </br>
+"How much to add to the current detected value of commander vote time, when extending vote time.
+(Seconds)" </br>

 "nc_minplayers" "def.
 2" </br>
-"How many players needed to enable this plugin.(players in a team)" </br>
+"How many players needed to enable this plugin.(Clients on server..needs fixing to team players)" </br>

 "nc_msgtimer" "def.
 15" </br>
-"How often to display the informational messages." </br>
+"How often to display the informational messages.
+(Seconds) </br>

+"nc_marktime" "def.
+60" </br>
+"At what time of the commander vote to extend the time.
+(Seconds)" </br>

-If the commander vote time is below 60 it will add extra time if no team has yet voted for a commander. </br>
+If the commander vote time is below "nc_marktime" it will add extra time if no team has yet voted for a commander. </br>
-It will keep extending the vote time by approximately 20 seconds, each time it gets below 60 seconds with no comms  </br>
+It will keep extending the vote time by adding "nc_addvotetime" to the current detected vote time, each time it gets below 60 seconds with no comms  </br>

 Issues: </br>
 If somebody opts in for a commander and somebody votes for him, and then the commander opts out, it will still count as if the team has a commander. </br>